 Prospective Students: Overview

-The Office of Disability Services provides adjustments for any disability, most importantly, any functional limitations of your disability.
+The Office of Disability Services provides accommodations for any disability, most importantly, any functional limitations of your disability.

 All prospective or new students must:

 - Once you are admitted to UIS, contact the Office of Disability Services to discuss your disability and needs.

 - Schedule an initial interview in person or online/phone (if you’re an online student) with a specialist to register with the Office of Disability Services.
 Complete paperwork (application, confidentiality agreement, release of information forms, etc.) during initial appointment.

 - Complete an ODS application for services